-I am a Research Associate at the Department of Psychology and a Junior Research Fellow at Wolfson College, University of Cambridge.
+I am a Research Fellow at the Centre for Biomedical Ethics, Yong Loo Lin School of Medicine, National University of Singapore.
+Previously, I was a Research Associate at the Department of Psychology and a Junior Research Fellow at Wolfson College, University of Cambridge.
+My research interests are in aesthetics, metaphysics, moral psychology, and experimental philosophy.

 I earned my BA, MA, and PhD at the Institute of Philosophy, Vilnius University, Lithuania.
 During my doctoral studies, I spent a year as a visiting PhD student at Institut Jean Nicod in Paris, France.